-Step 1: Think about specific areas of your curriculum or program that could benefit by having a Resident Artist with whom to work.
+Step 1: Think about specific areas of your curriculum or program that could benefit by having a Teaching Artist with whom to work.
 Review the online Artist Residency Directory to see which artist(s) might provide insight into or illumination of that area.
-You may call Mary Brenholts, Director of Artists in Schools & Communities at 412-361-0455, ex 404 to discuss which artist(s) might be most suitable to meet the needs of your host site.
+You may contact Mary Brenholts, Director of Artists in Schools & Communities at mbrenholts@pghartsmedia.org to begin a discussion of which artist(s) and artform(s) might be most suitable to meet the needs of your host site.
 Read through the supporting materials included in this packet in order to get a better understanding if how the program works and how it is intended to improve host sites, now and into the future.